Chris Core: Early life and education

 Core grew up in the small town of Clinton, Iowa.
 In 1971 Core graduated from the University of Wisconsin–Madison with a degree in political science and theater and minor in Spanish.
 Three years later, he began his career at WMAL doing news and sports on the weekends.
 In 1976, Core replaced Ed Meyer as veteran news talker Bill Trumbull's cohost on the afternoon program "Two for the Road".
 Within a few years the name of the show was changed to The Trumbull and Core Show.
 Eventually this became The Chris Core Show.
 Brooke Stevens filled in as co-host following Bill Trumbull's retirement in 1996, prior to leaving the station in 2000.
-He currently resides in Chevy Chase, Maryland, with his wife, Anne, and his daughter, Tabitha.
+He was a resident of Chevy Chase, Maryland.

 Career

 On February 29, 2008, Core was dismissed from WMAL after working for the station for over 33 years, as part of a broad shakeup at the station's parent company, Citadel Broadcasting.
 Core was dismissed following that day's show, leaving him without the opportunity to say goodbye to his audience.
 Core expressed hope to one day return to the air on a different station.
 WMAL host Chris Plante replaced Core in WMAL's morning lineup.

 In 2008, Core was hired as a feature commentator on Washington DC's news radio station WTOP.
-His commentary, "Core Values," can be heard at 3:40, 6:10, and 8:40 pm.
-His commentaries can also be downloaded from the radio station's website.
+His commentary, "Core Values," was heard at 3:40, 6:10, and 8:40 pm.
 He starred in a commentary-style TV show, Chris Core Talks, on D.C.'s local CW station.
-He also serves as a guest host on XM Radio (Channel 130) "POTUS".
+He also served as a guest host on XM Radio (Channel 130) "POTUS".